OLC-Bioinformatics/redmine-docs/docs/analysis/primerfinder.md

         - `vtyper` analyses will use the primer set from the vtyper tool

+**And one of the following:**

-2. a list of SEQIDs (one per line) - this must be after any other supplied parameters
+1. a list of SEQIDs (one per line) - this must be after any other supplied parameters
     - __IMPORTANT:__ You can set optionally `inclusivity` and `exclusivity` panels
     - If you do not specify a panel, it will default to `inclusivity`